Connect with others who understand.

 Researchers have reported findings such as these:

-• Because Black people are underrepresented in clinical trials for SLE, treatments may not be as effective for Black people as they could be, according to a 2022 study in Clinical Rheumatology.
+• Because Black people are underrepresented in clinical trials for SLE, it can be harder to know how well some treatments work across all groups, according to the journal Clinical Rheumatology.

-• A “relatively large percentage” (almost 28 percent) of 427 Black women with SLE reported racial discrimination while seeking medical care, wrote the authors of the American Journal of Epidemiology study.
+• A “relatively large percentage” (almost 28 percent) of 427 Black women with SLE reported racial discrimination while seeking medical care, according to the American Journal of Epidemiology.

-• Compared with white people, Black and Hispanic people with lupus were less likely to receive a specialist referral from their doctors, per a 2023 study in ACR Open Rheumatology.
+• Compared with white people, Black and Hispanic people with lupus were less likely to receive a specialist referral from their doctors, according to the journal ACR Open Rheumatology.

 According to the Lupus Foundation of America, lupus is much more common in women than in men, with rates of SLE among women about nine times higher than those among men.
 Scientists still aren’t sure why this happens but suggest that it has to do with genetic and hormonal differences between men and women.

-Research has identified patterns related to age and race in people with lupus.
-Lupus tends to develop at a younger age in Black people than in white people.
-For example, the National Lupus Patient Registry in Georgia found that lupus rates are three times higher in Black females than in white females, especially among those ages 30 to 39.
-A different study found that the average age of lupus diagnosis was six years younger in African Americans than in white people.
+Research has identified patterns related to age, sex, and race in people with lupus.
+Lupus tends to be diagnosed at a younger age in Black women than in white women, according to the Lupus Foundation of America.
+For example, lupus rates are three times higher in African American women than in white women, especially among those ages 30 to 39.
+One study published in the journal Lupus found that the average age of lupus diagnosis was six years younger in African Americans than in white people.

-There’s some evidence that genetic factors may play a role in earlier SLE onset among African Americans.
-However, the precise reason for this difference is not well understood, and some researchers believe that environmental factors also play an important role.
+According to the journal Arthritis & Rheumatology, there’s some evidence that genetic factors may play a role in earlier SLE onset among African Americans.
+However, the precise reason for this difference isn’t well understood.
+Some researchers believe that environmental factors also play an important role.

 How To Advocate for Yourself When Living With SLE